Zimbabwe’s civil servants protest pay as inflation hits 176%

 Zimbabwe’s economy has been worsening in recent months, with prices of basic items such as cooking oil rising above the means of many while bread, gasoline, electricity and water have become scarce.
 Inflation accelerated following last month’s decision to re-introduce a Zimbabwean currency as the country’s sole legal tender.

-Zimbabwe has not used its own currency since 2009 when the Zimbabwe dollar was abandoned after hyperinflation reached 500 billion percent.
-Since then the country has operated with the U.S. dollar and other foreign currencies.
+Zimbabwe had not used its own currency since 2009 when the Zimbabwe dollar was abandoned after hyperinflation reached 500 billion percent.
+Since then the country operated with the U.S. dollar and other foreign currencies until the return to the Zimbabwean currency.

+The re-introduction of the Zimbabwe dollar was praised by President Emmerson Mnangagwa as a “return to normalcy.”
+But for many who lost savings and pensions a decade ago, the move triggered widespread fears of a return to the hyperinflation days.

 Hunger is growing in Zimbabwe, with a report on rural food vulnerability released Monday showing that 59 percent of the rural population, representing just over 5.5 million people, is food insecure due to drought and the unaffordability of basic food items.